-This list contains links to videos that contribute to an understanding of various aspects of electrical theory in connection with IPC.
-These videos are also available via the OSF Project Wiki here.
+This list contains links to video and audio files that contribute to an understanding of various aspects of electrical theory in connection with IPC.
+Some of the videos are also available via the OSF Project Wiki here.

 1. ‘The Big Misconception About Electricity’ Pt 1